Food is medicine. Or can be. What you eat (or don’t eat) can have a significant affect on your good health – and, of course, your running.

 Postrun fatigue: After a normal, easy run, you’re so wasted you can barely stay awake.

 Cure: Being exhausted from a run that isn’t particularly hard can result from not eating enough afterward or eating too much.
 Following your run, you will need to replenish your muscles and maintain blood-sugar levels but without pigging out.
 If you eat too much right afterward, you’ll be woozy as your system will drain blood from other parts of the body to aid in digesting all that food you ate.
 Many runners aren’t hungry at all after running, but then gorge to excess.
 Best bet is 30 minutes after your run eat a moderate size meal which has some carbs and protein.
-Then, a couple of hours later, have a small snack.
+Then, a couple of hours later, have a small snack, but remember to keep healthy foods in your plate.

 Frequent colds: You catch each and every cold that goes around your school, work, office or home.